jackabox/gridsome.jackwhiting.co.uk/content/drafts/2019-12-09-svelte-pagejs-routing.md

 ---
-title: Setting up Routing with Svelte & Page.js
+title: Setting up Routing In Svelte with Page.js
+slug: 'setting-up-routing-in-svelte-with-pagejs'
 summary: 'Part of a series of Working with Svelte, in this article we are looking at how to set up routing within a Svelte application by leveraging Page.js'
 date: 2019-12-10T16:00:00
 categories: